raspberrypilearning/sensing-space/lesson-2/worksheet.md

 # Lesson 2 - Avoiding Sweaty Astronauts

-In this lesson you're going to investigate ways to keep Astronauts protected from extremely high and extremely low temperatures in space.
+In this lesson you're going to investigate ways to keep astronauts protected from extremely high and extremely low temperatures in space.

 ## Experiment 1

-1. The Sense HAT has a temperature sensor, built into it.
-1. Your teacher will demonstrate using the Sense HAT to record temperatures.
+The Sense HAT has a temperature sensor built into it.
+Your teacher will demonstrate using the Sense HAT to record temperatures.

-2. Follow your teacher's instructions to get access to the CSV file, once some data has been logged.
+Follow your teacher's instructions to get access to the CSV file, once some data has been logged.

 ### Graphing the CSV